BBC Trust: Fate of the trust

 The concept of the BBC Trust came under severe political criticism once the Labour government had left power, in 2010.
-Both the Conservative Party and the Liberal Democrats – who comprised the main parliamentary parties other than Labour – were highly critical of the trust model, stating that it has "failed".
+Both the Conservative Party and the Liberal Democrats – the main parliamentary parties other than Labour – were highly critical of the trust model, stating that it had "failed".
 Both parties favoured some kind of external regulation of the BBC.

 Despite some early rhetoric about abolishing the trust, the then Culture Secretary, Jeremy Hunt, made clear that he would only act within the envelope set by the BBC Charter, so major changes were not possible until the charter expired after the end of 2016.
-Mr Hunt has instead expressed his support for changing the name of the trust and installing a new non-executive chairman on the BBC's executive board.
+Mr Hunt instead expressed his support for changing the name of the trust and installing a new non-executive chairman on the BBC's executive board.

-The subsequent Culture Secretary, Maria Miller had not made clear a position on whether the BBC Trust would exist under the next BBC Charter, although it was widely expected that there would be some form of management and governance re-structure.
+The next Culture Secretary, Maria Miller, had not made clear a position on whether the BBC Trust would exist under the next BBC Charter, although it was widely expected that there would be some form of management and governance re-structure.

 On 1 March 2016, an independent review by Sir David Clementi was published, which recommended that the BBC Trust be disbanded.
-Citing previous controversies involving the BBC, such as its handling of the Jimmy Savile sexual abuse scandal, a Newsnight report which falsely implied that Lord McAlpine was involved in child abuse (due to mistaken identity), controversies involving Russell Brand and Jonathan Ross, and other internal issues, he concluded that the trust was "flawed" and unable to sufficiently self-regulate.
+Citing previous controversies involving the BBC, such as its handling of the Jimmy Savile sexual abuse scandal, a Newsnight report which falsely implied that Lord McAlpine of West Green was involved in child abuse (due to mistaken identity), controversies involving Russell Brand and Jonathan Ross, and other internal issues, he concluded that the trust was "flawed" and unable to sufficiently self-regulate.
 He suggested that the BBC be overseen by a unitary board "charged with responsibility for meeting the obligations placed on it under the royal charter and agreement, and responsibility for the interests of licence fee payers", and that Ofcom take on the BBC's regulatory oversight.
 Clementi stated that his proposal would give the BBC "no hiding place", and explained that "no good governance system will ever guarantee good outcomes, but if you have a single board with a good governance system, you know who's responsible.
 One of the difficulties in those cases was it wasn't quite clear if the trust were dealing with it or whether the executive board were dealing with it.
 It fell to both of them and neither of them."

 The proposal to scrap the trust was officially presented to Parliament as part of a charter review white paper on 12 May 2016.

 Governance of the BBC was transferred to the new BBC Board in April 2017.
 Sir David Clementi became the new chairman of the board.

 The Trust Unit

 The trust was supported by a team of 70 staff, known as the Trust Unit.
 These staff were independent from the BBC Executive and included specialists in audience research, performance analysis, and finance.
-The Trust Unit was headed by its Director, Alex Towers.
+At the time the Trust was disbanded, the Trust Unit was headed by Alex Towers.